Sub-Riemannian interpolation inequalities: Main Jacobian estimate

 \subsection{Regularity versus optimality: the non-ideal case}

-The characterization of Corollary~\ref{t:FRc} is false in the non-ideal case.
-In fact, consider the standard left-invariant sub-Riemannian structure on the product $\mathbb{H} \times \R$ of the three-dimensional Heisenberg group and the Euclidean line (which has a rank $3$ distribution).
+Theorem~\ref{t:FRc-intro} is false in the non-ideal case.
+In fact, consider the standard left-invariant sub-Riemannian structure on the product $\mathbb{H} \times \R$ of the three-dimensional Heisenberg group and the Euclidean line.
 Denoting points $x = (q,s) \in \mathbb{H} \times \R$, one has